Kenosee Lake

-Kenosee Lake is a closed-basin lake in the south-east corner of the Canadian province of Saskatchewan.
+Kenosee Lake, also known as Fish Lake, is a closed-basin kettle lake in the south-east corner of the Canadian province of Saskatchewan.
 The lake lies in Moose Mountain Provincial Park in the heart of the Moose Mountain Upland, a forested plateau that rises about 200 m above the surrounding prairie.
+Over the years, lake water levels have fluctuated greatly.